 - One hour time limit per patron per day.
 An extension of thirty minutes may be granted at the discretion of the staff.
-Only one extension per patron is allowed.

 - The library does not have adequate staff for intensive computer training for walk-in computer use.
 A minimal level of competence is required for users.